-International House was the first of its kind and for over 90 years has transformed the lives of more than 65,000 alumni, including not only Nobel Prize winners, heads of state, award-winning authors, singers, actors, and CEOs, but teachers, doctors, small business owners, community leaders and volunteers throughout the world.
-We achieve our mission of building respect, empathy, and moral courage through chance encounters and our one-of-a-kind programs and partnerships, all in our landmark Morningside Heights facilities, which are designed to encourage diversity of thought and experience.
+International House was the first global community of its kind, predating the United Nations by 21 years.
+For close to 100 years it has transformed the lives of more than 65,000 Alumni, which include not only Nobel Prize winners, heads of state, award-winning authors, singers, actors, and CEOs, but teachers, doctors, small business owners, community leaders and volunteers throughout the world.
+We achieve our mission of preparing leaders for the global community by building core values of Respect, Empathy, and Moral Courage through a lived experience that consists of organic encounters and a series of unparalleled programs offered within our Morningside Heights facilities.
+Additionally, we consistently seek out strategic partnerships to encourage diversity of thought and experience among our Residents.

-An independent non-profit organization, International House has enjoyed distinguished leadership since its inception.
+An independent non-profit organization partnering with many organizations that include Columbia University’s International Students & Scholars Office (ISSO), International House has enjoyed distinguished leadership since its inception.
 Past Chairs of the Board have included two former U.S. Presidents (Eisenhower and Ford), three former Secretaries of State (Stimson, Marshall, and Kissinger), and a former Chairman of the U.S. Federal Reserve (Volcker).

 Watch this 1949 promotional film about International House.
 Narrated by actor Roscoe Lee Browne ’49, the film also features Burl Ives ’39, former Trustee Dr. Ralph Bunche, active supporter Eleanor Roosevelt, and former I-House Chairman George Marshall.